Tubbz-alt/Pharmacopedia/README.md

 To analyze custom data, update import and export paths in `run.sh` using a text editor.
 Ensure data is comma-delimited plaintext and follows formatting guidelines of the Centers for Medicare & Medicaid Services.
 The shell script can also be executed in command line with command `bash run.sh` while in the home directory.

 ## Additional settings
 In the advanced settings section of the `src/Pharmacopedia.py` main module, performance and behaviors can be controlled.
-Data warnings can be turned off by setting **`warning_display`** Boolean variable to `False`.
+During analysis, the terminal displays data entries containing non-alphanumeric ***unrecognized or unapproved characters***.
+By default, data warnings are hidden: warnings can be turned on by setting **`warning_display`** Boolean variable to `True`.
 The ***`cost_usd`*** setting controls precision of total drug cost: if 'True', final costs are rounded to nearest dollar instead of cent.
 The accepted alphanumeric, special, and escape characters – that is, characters that do not trigger data warning during parsing – can be modified by adding or removing characters to the **`safe_char`** list.
 Note that during drug sorting, all alphabetic characters are considered as their uppercase equivalents.

 # Mechanisms